greencat1/Portfolio/Courses/README.md

 ## 📂 Repository Structure

+### 🔹 Data Science Fundamentals with Python and SQL Specialization

+Foundational data science and analytics skills from the Coursera specialization by IBM, consisting of the following courses:

+- **Tools for Data Science**
+- **Python for Data Science, AI & Development**
+- **Python Project for Data Science**
+- **Statistics for Data Science with Python**
+- **Databases and SQL for Data Science with Python**

+---

 ### 🔹 Applied Data Science with Python Specialization
 A collection of projects and assignments from the Coursera specialization by the University of Michigan, covering:
 - Introduction to Data Science in Python